learn-co-students/debugging-with-pry-v-000/README.md

 By checking the value of the variable on the last line of our method inside our pry console, we can see that `num` is set to `3` and therefore the method is returning `3`.

-How can we fix this method so that is behaves in the expected way?
+How can we fix this method so that it behaves in the expected way?
 This method is called `plus_two` and the test is expecting a return value of `5`, given a `num` of `3`.
-Looks like our method should return the *sum* of the original number, plus 2, but our method, as it currently stands, is returning the original number.
+Looks like our method should return the *sum* of the original number (`3`) plus 2.
+But our method, as it currently stands, is returning the original number.
 Play around with it inside your Pry console and get the test to pass.
 Remember to type `exit` in your terminal and then remove your `binding.pry` when you think your test will pass.

-Once you have your test passing, make sure the `binding.pry` line has been removed and add, commit and push your changes.
+Once you have your test passing, make sure the `binding.pry` line has been removed and add commit and push your changes.
 Then open a pull request.

 ## Resources